Chapter 5:

 I hold it stupidly in my hands, unsure why he’s telling me to hold it.

-“First time service, your physique has potential.”
-He bluntly replies, “I don’t know what profession you have, but it wouldn’t hurt to try your hand at a sword.”
+“First time service, your physique has potential,” he bluntly replies.
+“I don’t know what profession you have, but it wouldn’t hurt to try your hand at a sword.”

 Wow!
-Turns out it is free!
+Turns out it’s free!

 See everyone?
 It pays to be polite to others.